bevyengine/rfcs/rfcs/45-stageless.md

 ### Run criteria

 While ordering constraints determine *when* a system will run, **run criteria** will determine *if* it will run at all.
-A run criterion is a special kind of system which can read (but not write) data from the `World` and returns a boolean value.
+Each system can have any number of run criteria, which read data from the world to control whether or not that system runs.
-If its output is `true`, the system it is attached to will run during this pass of the `Schedule`;
+If (and only if) all of its run criteria return `true`, the system will run.
-if it is `false`, the system will be skipped.
+If any of the run criteria are `false`, the system will be skipped.
 Systems that are skipped are considered completed for the purposes of ordering constraints.

-Run criteria cannot be labelled, otherwise ordered or themselves have run criteria: order other systems relative to the system they control instead.
+Run criteria are not systems, but can be created from systems which can read (but not write) data from the `World` and returns a boolean value.

 You can specify run criteria in several different ways: